mirhmousavi/Regex.Persian.Language/README.md

 # Pelerea

 ## :white_check_mark: Regular expressions for Persian aka Farsi language 🇮🇷

-#### Regular expressions for validating, saniztizing and filtering strings when it must be Persian.
+#### Regular expressions for validating, sanizing and filtering strings when it must be Persian.

 #### :eight_pointed_black_star: Notes

-* because of historical matters, many arabic characters get a way into persian language and transformed it, but in these years many efforts made by goverment and non-goverment organizations to make a personality for Persian language.
+* because of historical matters, many Arabic characters get a way into Persian language and transformed it, but in these years many efforts made by government and non-government organizations to make a personality for Persian language.

-* Persian alphabet consists of 32 characters but for above reasons there are five more arabic characters that used in many old text so they are supported in the regex
+* Persian alphabet consists of 32 characters but for above reasons there are five more Arabic characters that used in many old text so they are supported in the regex

 * The important part of this effort, is codepoints range, so you can create your own regex in any way you want just put the desired codepoints range in it

 * All patterns only pass one word means characters with no space if you want to run patterns against more than one word just concat space pattern to desired patterns

 ### :black_square_button: Codepoints range

 ### :white_square_button: Space

-includes all kind of space specially zero-width space that massively use in persian
+includes all kind of space specially zero-width space that massively use in Persian

 ```
 U+0020